Silent Hunter II: History

 After release, instability with the multiplayer feature was found to be commonplace, yet Ubisoft never resolved this issue by releasing another official patch.
 While in 2002 Ubisoft had ended the official support, they authorized and enabled the game's community at Subsim.com to fix the game themselves by giving them the source code.
 The fan community raised over $7000 for an unofficial patch development project called Projekt Messerwetzer which ultimately fixed the issues.
 Since then, unofficial expansion packs like the World War II Pacific war theatre-based total conversation "Pacific Aces" were released by community.

-In June 2009, after many years of commercial non-availability, the game got re-released on the digital distributor gog.com.
+In June 2009, after many years of commercial non-availability, the game was re-released on the digital distributor gog.com.

 Reception

 Silent Hunter II received "average" reviews according to video game review aggregator Metacritic.
 A Subsim review rated Silent Hunter II 80/100 in 2005 and named it "the new WWII subsim benchmark".